irvinlim/acf-recaptcha/README.md

 # ACF reCAPTCHA Field

+**This fork has been updated with the original pending pull requests, since the original author doesn't seem to be updating anymore.**

 **[Advanced Custom Fields](http://www.advancedcustomfields.com/)** custom field type for Google's No-CAPTCHA reCAPTCHA, to be used on frontend forms.

 ![Google reCAPTCHA]